Dragovorn/dragon-bot/README.md

 History
 -------
 This bot is a fork of PIRCBot.
-Given it's a bare minimum copy of PIRC considering that I only took the Bot, InputThread, OutputThread, Queue, and UnverifiedSSL classes from it
+Given it's a bare minimum copy of PIRC considering that I only took the Bot, InputThread, OutputThread, Queue, and UnverifiedSSL classes from it.